stevecreedon/stevecreedon.github.io/_posts/2016-09-07-lda-overview.markdown

 ## Getting Started

 So we believe that there are 10 topics and each document has only one topic.
-So for any given document the distribution of topics in that document should be:
+So for any given document the distribution of our 10 topics in that document should be:

-**100% 0% 0% 0% 0% 0% 0% 0% 0% 0%**
+**100% 0% 0% 0% 0% 0% 0% 0% 0% 0%**   (the order does not matter here)

 Remember we have no idea what these topics are and what the words belonging to these topics are so lets guess by going through the corpus and assigning each word randomly to our mystery 10 topics.